sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

 ![Cohort Heatmap ]({{ 'assets/Cohortheatmapoctv0.png' | relative_url }})

-How to read the heatmap above:
+What to read from the heatmap above:

 ## How many we loose each month